 Shannon Woron, 2009: Shannon Woron has had poetry published in Prairie Fire, Room of One’s Own, and WordWorks for winning third place in the 2009 Federation of BC Writers’ Poetry Contest.
 Her instructing experience ranges from teaching adults non-fiction at a community centre to leading literary science writing workshops for children at the UBC Michael Smith Labs to teaching fitness and swimming.
 She is currently in the education program at UBC training to teach elementary school.

-Elena Johnson, 2009: Elena was a finalist for the 2011 Alfred G. Bailey Prize for poetry, was longlisted for the 2011 Montreal International Poetry Prize as well as the 2010 CBC Literary Awards.
+Elena Johnson, 2009: Elena John’s thesis waspublished as Field Notes for the Alpine Tundra by Gaspereau Press in Spring 2015.
+She was a finalist for the 2011 Alfred G. Bailey Prize for poetry, was longlisted for the 2011 Montreal International Poetry Prize as well as the 2010 CBC Literary Awards.
 Her work has been short-listed for contests in Arc, The Malahat Review and This Magazine.
 In 2008 she was writer-in-residence at a remote research station in the Yukon.
 While studying, she was the recipient of a scholarship from the Social Sciences and Humanities Research Council of Canada, the Judith C. Thiele Memorial Scholarship, and a UBC Graduate Entrance Scholarship.She attended the Banff Centre Writing Studio after completing her MFA.
 Her poems have been included in the anthologies Rocksalt – Contemporary Poets of British Columbia, The Enpipe Line, and the Montreal International Poetry Prize Longlist Anthology and she has been recently published in the Literary Review of Canada, This Magazine, Arc and dandelion.

 Crystal Sikma, 2009: In 2007, Crystal moved from Regina, Saskatchewan to Vancouver to attend the Creative Writing Program at UBC.Her poetry has been included in Fast Forward: New Saskatchewan Poets.
 She has worked as Poetry Editor for the literary magazine, PRISM international and is the recipient of the Ranjit Singh Azad scholarship for poetry.
 She worked as Marketing and Outreach Coordinator for the Vancouver Queer Film Festival and is currently at the UBC Robson Bookstore.

-Sheryda Warrener, 2008: Sheryda Warrener has had poetry published in literary magazines across Canada, including The Malahat Review, Event, The Antigonish Review, Grain, and The Fiddlehead, and in the anthology Breathing Fire 2: Canada’s New Poets (Nightwood, 2004).
-At UBC she was awarded a University Graduate Fellowship.
-She currently makes her home in Stockholm, Sweden.
+Sheryda Warrener, 2008: Sheryda Warrener‘s second collection of poetry, Floating is Everything, is forthcoming from Nightwood Press in Fall 2015.
 Her first book, Hard Feelings, was published by Snare Books in Fall 2010.
+She has had poetry published in literary magazines across Canada, including The Malahat Review, Event, The Antigonish Review, Grain, and The Fiddlehead, and in the anthology Breathing Fire 2: Canada’s New Poets (Nightwood, 2004).

 Jamella Hagen, 2008: Jamella Hagen’s work has won the Fiddlehead’s Ralph Gustafson Prize, and appeared in journals across Canada, including Event, This Magazine, and The Malahat Review.
 At UBC she was awarded a University Graduate Fellowship.
 She has work forthcoming in the anthologies Unfurled and The Best of Canadian Poetry in English, 2010.
 Since completing her MFA at UBC, she has received a Canada Council Grant for Professional Writers and a Yukon Advanced Artist Award.
 She currently lives in Whitehorse where she has become even more outdoorsy and where she teaches in the Writing Centre and the School of Access at Yukon College.
 Her first collection of poetry, Kerosene, was published by Nightwood Editions in September 2011.